 An active pianist, and equally comfortable in the opera pit, Mr. Lees has served as Music Director or Assistant Conductor for a wide array of operas: Aida (Atlanta Symphony), Peter Grimes & John Harbison's The Great Gatsby (Aspen Opera Theatre Center), Louis Andriessen's De Materie, and Philip Glass' the CIVIL warS (Los Angeles Philharmonic), Don Giovanni & Mark Adamo's Little Women, (University of Michigan Opera Theatre), and Nino Rota’s Il Capello di paglia di Firenze (AJ Fletcher Opera Institute).

-Mr. Lees received a prestigious Career Assistance Grant from the Solti Foundation US and was showcased as one of only six conductors selected for the 2011 Bruno Walter Memorial Foundation National Conductor Preview, hosted by the League of American Orchestras and Louisiana Philharmonic Orchestra.
+A recipient of a Career Assistance Grant from the Solti Foundation US, Mr. Lees was also chosen for showcase on the 2011 Bruno Walter Memorial Foundation National Conductor Preview, hosted by the League of American Orchestras and Louisiana Philharmonic Orchestra.

-A passionate advocate for contemporary music, Mr. Lees has premiered more than one hundred fifty new works by a diverse range of composers, and collaborated closely with Pulitzer Prize winners John Adams, William Bolcom, John Corigliano, Jennifer Higdon, Joseph Schwantner, Steven Stucky, Caroline Shaw, Roger Reynolds, and Julia Wolfe.
+A dedicated advocate for music of our time, Mr. Lees has premiered more than one hundred fifty new works by a diverse range of composers, and collaborated closely with Pulitzer Prize winners John Adams, William Bolcom, John Corigliano, Jennifer Higdon, Joseph Schwantner, Steven Stucky, Caroline Shaw, Roger Reynolds, and Julia Wolfe.

-A vocal advocate for music education, he has brought his passionate energy to rehearsals and performances with various high school, honors, and conservatory orchestras across the country, including ensembles at the New England Conservatory, The Colburn School, Oberlin Conservatory, and the All-State orchestras of North Carolina and West Virginia.
-He has also been a guest clinician of El-Sistema inspired programs Kidznotes, Youth Orchestra Los Angeles (YOLA), and Heart of Los Angeles (HOLA).
+An equally passionate advocate for music education, Mr. Lees has brought inspirational energy to student orchestras across the country, including ensembles at The Colburn School, the New England Conservatory, Oberlin Conservatory, and various All-State orchestras.
+He has also been a featured guest clinician of El-Sistema inspired programs Youth Orchestra Los Angeles (YOLA), and Heart of Los Angeles (HOLA), and Kidznotes (Durham, NC).

-Mr. Lees lives in North Carolina with his wife - new music soprano Lindsay Kesselman - and son, Rowan.
+Mr. Lees lives in Charlotte, North Carolina with his wife, new music soprano Lindsay Kesselman, and son, Rowan.

 **Please destroy all previously dated materials